techize/matomo/README.md

 # Installing Matomo Analytics software

+This can be found on the <https://techhowtos.wiki> site, along with other brain dump tips and ramblings.

 Matomo is an opensource google analytics style solution.
 As Im running the tech howto wiki now, I want to see what sort of traffic (if any) I get on the site.
 So instead of using google analytics I thought I would go with Matomo.

 In the style of automation, im going to do this as a playbook.
 Right from scratch (well almost from scratch - should really terraform the infra build, and then do CICD with it, but thats an expansion for another time), im going to set this up with Ansible.